Generalized locally compact models for approximate groups: Preliminaries

 If it is not specified, all the parameters and elements are taken from $\C$.
 Sets of parameters are usually denoted by capital letters, while elements or tuples of elements by lower case letters.
 For any $a,b,A$, we will write $a \equiv_A b$ to express that $\tp(a/A)=\tp(b/A)$.

-For any $A \subseteq B$ and $a$ we say that $\tp(a/B)$ is a {\em coheir} over $A$ if it is finitely satisfiable in $A$ (i.e. any finite collection of formulas in $\tp(a/B)$ has a realization in $A$).
+For any $A \subseteq B$ and $a$ we say that $\tp(a/B)$ is a {\em coheir} over $A$ if it is finitely satisfiable in $A$ (i.e. any formula in $\tp(a/B)$ has a realization in $A$).
 The following remark will be used many times.

 \begin{remark} If $a \equiv_A b$ and $\tp(c/A,a,b)$ is a coheir over $A$, then $a \equiv_{A,c} b$. \end{remark}

 \begin{proof} If not, then there is an $L_A$-formula $\varphi(x,y)$ such that $\C \models \varphi(a,c) \wedge \neg \varphi(b,c)$.
 Since $\tp(c/A,a,b)$ is a coheir over $A$, there is $c' \in A$ such that $\C \models \varphi(a,c') \wedge \neg \varphi(b,c')$, so $a \nequiv_A b$, a contradiction. \end{proof}